jeffschwartz/zombie_events/readme.md

 Notes:
-1. All the example scripts mentioned in this tutorial can be found on in this Githum repo.
+1. All the example scripts mentioned in this tutorial can be found on this Githum repo.
 2. Furthermore, all the example scripts in this tutorial use jQuery.
-While jQuery isn't the cause of Zombie Events, jQuery does make the code simpler to unserstand and demonstrate.
-In addition, all the Views in the examples are rendered using Underscore templates.
+While jQuery isn't the cause of Zombie events, jQuery does make the code simpler to unserstand and demonstrate.
+In addition, all the views in the examples are rendered using UnderscoreJS templates.
-3. Finally, to keep the concepts generic and simpler to understand I created a little 'micro' View ('V' like in 'MVC') framework of my own using jQuery and UnderscoreJS.
+3. Finally, to keep the concepts generic and simpler to understand, I created a little 'micro' View ('V' like in 'MVC') framework of my own using jQuery and UnderscoreJS.

 What Are Zombie Events?
 =======================